Negro Ensemble Company: 1967–1971

+1972–1979

 While the company often received glowing reviews, had sold-out audiences, and was producing some of the critically acclaimed theatre of the era, the early 1970s found the Negro Ensemble Company in financial trouble.
 The 145-seat theatre had become too small to generate the revenue needed for its ambitious projects.
 During the 1972-73 season, the resident company was disbanded, staff was cut, workshops were cancelled, and salaries were deferred.
 The decision was made to produce only one new play per year.

 The play chosen that year was The River Niger by Joseph A. Walker.
 A poetic play set in Harlem during the turbulent racial redefining of the 1970s, the work depicts the struggles of a proud black family divided between the past and the future.
 This was the first NEC production to transfer to Broadway, where it ran for nine months, won a Tony Award for Best Play, and embarked on a national tour.
 This helped to ensure the continued existence of the NEC.

+1980s

 In July 1980, the NEC relocated to a new 299-seat home at Theatre Four at 424 West 55th Street, where it would remain until 1991.
 In 1981, the NEC presented what would be its most successful production.
 A Soldier's Play by Charles Fuller is the story of the murder of a black soldier on a Southern army base during World War II, and the subsequent investigation by a black army captain.
 It examines black pride and black self-hatred, and won both the Pulitzer Prize and the New York Drama Critics Circle Best Play awards.
 The original cast included Adolph Caesar, Denzel Washington, Samuel L. Jackson, Brent Jennings, Steven Anthony Jones, Charles Brown, Larry Riley, Peter Friedman, Cotter Smith, James Pickens Jr., Eugene Lee, and Stephen Zettler.
 In 1984, it was made into a movie, featuring several original cast members and NEC alumni (notably Adolph Caesar, Denzel Washington, and David Alan Grier).
 The film of A Soldier's Story was nominated for three Academy Awards.

-In 2005, the Negro Ensemble Company, Inc., a restructured incarnation of the original Negro Ensemble Company, was formed, with NEC alumna Charles Weldon as Artistic Director.
-It was among 406 New York City arts and social service institutions to receive part of a $20 million grant from the Carnegie Corporation, which was made possible through a donation by New York City Mayor Michael Bloomberg.
+Dissolution and NEC, Inc. controversy

+In 1993, the Negro Ensemble Company's board voted to dissolve the company.
+In 2005, a restructured company was founded by alumna Charles Weldon as Artistic Director, under the banner of the Negro Ensemble Company, Inc. However, Weldon's entity was unrelated to the original institution or their members, operating without the involvement of Hooks, Krone, and Ward.
+In 2017, due to ongoing reckless misrepresentation, co-founder Douglas Turner Ward publicly disavowed the Negro Ensemble Company, Inc. in an open letter.
+Robert Hooks, the last surviving co-founder, has also withdrawn support for the tribute company and its attempts to trade on the NEC's storied legacy.